nekrutnikolai/minerwrangler/README.md

 ```

 # Disclaimer
 Use these scripts are your own risk.
-I am not responsible for any damage that may occur
+I am not responsible for any damage that may occur.

 # To do
 * Write a usage guide